 That any persuasively argued or widely believed assertion carries the same weight as science.

 Or even that any personal opinion is as true as the facts the world’s best scientists agree.

 Scientists are aware that our sensory tools, perceptions, memories and communications are subjective and imperfect.

 That doesn’t mean science is unreliable and should be discarded; the reverse is the case.

-By repeated testing of results against predictions, logical analysis and peer group review - we incrementally improve our confidence that a model or theory is valid.
+That is how we incrementally improve our confidence that a model or theory is valid.

 Speakers create meanings in messages; hearers find meanings in messages.

 Communication succeeds when created and found meanings are the same.

 But there is no information/meaning in a message on its own